 Who Can Attend the Course?

-This training course is mainly preferable for those who have at least 2 years of experience or having full time professional work experience in one or more of the above 6 domains of HCISPP course and also those who are taking the training and certification course of HCISPP to implement, manage and assess the appropriate privacy and security controls of healthcare.
-Ideally, the candidate must already hold CISSP certification from ICS2 but it would not required for the material to be available to the attendee.
+This training course is mainly preferred for those who have at least 2 years of experience or have full-time professional work experience in one or more of the above 6 domains of the HCISPP course and also those who are taking the training and certification course of HCISPP to implement, manage and assess the appropriate privacy and security controls of healthcare.
+Ideally, the candidate must already hold CISSP certification from ICS2 but it would not be required for the material to be available to the attendee.
 The training course is ideal for those working in such positions but not limited to:

 - HealthCare Compliance Officers

 Many busy individuals cannot spend 4 days in classroom-based or private on-site seminars.
 This option is great for candidates who cannot take time off of work to attend the classroom seminar.
 This is the most cost-effective option.

 Special Discount of $600 if bought with CHPSE Package of $1700

 FINAL PRICE AFTER DISCOUNT: $600 (when bought with CHPSE package of $1700)

 Additional products and services to buy (Official ISC2 manual: $100, Two-hour Instructor’s time by Phone: $250, CHPSE package which includes CHPSE Course, Printed Manuals and Unlimited CHPSE exam attempts: $1700)